Engagement rates track how much an audience is actively engaged with your content. It can apply to social media, a website, or an app.

 Why is it important to measure website engagement?

-Several factors can affect engagement rate, including the quality and relevance of the content, the design and formatting of the content, the presence of call-to-action elements, and the overall user experience of the website or platform.
+Several factors can affect the engagement rate, including the quality and relevance of the content, the design and formatting of the content, the presence of call-to-action elements, and the overall user experience of the website or platform.

 Engagement is used as a measure of the quality and relevance of content, as it reflects how well the content is resonating with users.
 Tracking engagement rate allows you to: